-Chebakia, also known as mkharka, griwech or rose des sables is one of Moroccan cuisine’s most delightful pleasures.
-It is a chewy, yet crunchy sesame, honey and turmeric wonderfully fragrant cookie.
+Chebakia, also known as mkharka, griwech or rose des sables is one of Moroccan cuisine’s most delightful cookie.
+It is a chewy, yet crunchy, sesame, honey and turmeric wonderfully fragrant cookie.
 It has so many levels, you really have to try it to understand how amazing it tastes!

 Chebakia is commonly prepared in Morocco during the month of Ramadan and is usually served next to a velvelty harira to break the fast.
 I don’t really know why these delicious cookies are not prepared through the whole year in Morocco.
 I think it is related to the fact that chebakia requires long hours of preparation and Moroccans tend to keep it as a treat for Ramadan.
 Just a thought!

-Moroccan women tend to gather before Ramadan to cook seriously massive batches of chebakia (actually that’s why it take them so long, if you do the quantity below it won’t take more than 2 hours).
+Moroccan women tend to gather before Ramadan to cook seriously massive batches of chebakia that will last for the whole month (actually that’s why it take them so long, if you do the quantity below it won’t take more than 2 hours).
 They usually start in the morning only to finish very late in the evening.
 Well, that’s how my mom and my aunts do it.

 All this, to tell you that when I decided to make chebakia a few weeks ago I waited until my mom came to visit, not because I couldn’t do it by myself but just because it’s one of those things you really enjoy doing with good company and music in the background.

 I really like how we call chebakia in French, la rose des sable, sounds very romantic and dramatic doesn’t it?
 A bit like this song!
 La rose des sables means the rose of the sands or the desert rose, the cookie being shaped in the form of a rose I guess that’s where the name came from in French.